Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Scattering

 The definition of $S_{\pm}$ that we gave specifies these operators as multi-valued maps (for example we can use different good operators in the construction and it is not clear whether we get the same answer).
-However, we can check that this map is isometric and every multi-valued isometric map is really single-valued (see, for example, Section 36 in \cite {MO}).
+However, we can check that this map is isometric and every multi-valued isometric map is really single-valued.
 In particular, this means that the definition does not depend on the choice of good operators.
+It follows also that the vector $\Psi (k_1, f_1, ..., k_n,f_n|\pm\infty)$ does not change when we permute the arguments $(k_i,f_i)$ and $(k_j,f_j).$

 To prove that the map is isometric we express the inner product of two vectors of the form $\Psi (t)$ in terms of truncated correlation functions.
-Only two-point truncated correlation functions survive in the limit $t\to \pm \infty.$ This allows us to say that the map is isometric (see Section 36 \cite{MO} for a more detailed proof in a slightly different situation).
+Only two-point truncated correlation functions survive in the limit $t\to \pm \infty.$ This allows us to say that the map is isometric (see \cite{MO} for a more detailed proof in a slightly different situation).